pcrain/slippc/README.md

 _slippc_ validates all compressed files by decompressing them in memory and verifying the decoded file matches the original file.
 If for whatever reason this decode fails, no .zlp file will be created.
 As an additional failsafe, _slippc_ will never delete any original files, and will refuse to overwrite existing files if there is a filename conflict.

-Compression currently works for all replays between version 0.1.0 and 3.12.0, thought it cannot and will not compress corrupt replay files.
+Compression should work for all replays between version 0.1.0 and 3.12.0, thought it cannot and will not compress corrupt replay files (if you have a non-corrupt replay that won't compress, please create an issue with the replay attached).
 Typical compression rates range from 93-97% for most normal replays.
 Compressed .zlp files may be loaded through _slippc_ for parsed JSON and analysis JSON output.

 ## JSON Output

 Passing the -j option to _slippc_ will output the .slp file specified with -i as a .json file, which may be opened in any text editor and inspected directly, or further parsed and analyzed using any JSON parser.
 Most data is presented in integer or float format, as stored in the .slp file.
 Major additions include the "game\_start\_raw" field, which is a base64 encoding of Melee's internal structure for initializing a new game, and the "parser\_version" field, which describes the semantic versioning version number of the _slippc_ parser used to generate the file.
 By default, to keep file sizes down, _slippc_ only records deltas between frames (i.e., fields that change) for each player; by passing the -f option, _slippc_ will output a .json with all data at each frame intact, including unchanged fields.
-The top-level "frame_count" field specifies the total number of frames in each player's "frames" field, with "first\_frame" designating Melee's internal frame counter for the first frame (always -123), and "last\_frame" designating the final frame of the game.
+The top-level "frame_count" field specifies the total number of frames in each player's "frames" field, with "first\_frame" designating Melee's internal frame counter for the first frame (should always be -123), and "last\_frame" designating the final frame of the game.

 ## Analysis